 Take, for example, falsehoods around vaccines.
 Frequently circulated nonsense includes claims that the COVID-19 vaccine contains a bioluminescent marker referencing the devil, that the COVID-19 vaccine causes infertility, and that ivermectin is a reliable cure for COVID-19.
 These are consequential, harmful falsehoods that flood our information ecosystem.
 And they are falsehoods where defamation—a doctrine that focuses on falsehoods about reputation, not just falsehoods generally—is not particularly relevant.
 Who would be the plaintiff in a claim that the vaccine causes infertility?
 And without a viable plaintiff, why exactly would the Sullivan standard even matter?
 We can carry out the same exercise with the QAnon theory that John F. Kennedy Jr., who has been dead for decades, will reappear and announce that former President Donald Trump is back in office.
 The defamation plaintiff here isn’t obvious, but the harm is.
 And that’s because reputation isn’t the problem here—the falsehood is.

 This reveals the first thorny problem.
 Our public square is infected by coordinated campaigns to spew falsehood, motivated by profit, politics, and opportunism.
 As I’ve written elsewhere, falsehoods might originate on social media platforms but hopscotch seamlessly to television, radio, podcasts, and other channels in the information ecosystem.
 This repetition is powerful, and it has the power to persuade.
 What do we do?
 We can train people to spot misinformation, but it is challenging to do that at scale and in a timely way.
 We can incentivize platforms to police content more effectively, which is thorny.
-We can let the government weigh in as an arbiter of truth, which seems anathema to our tradition, or we can revisit the logic in the stolen valor case, U.S. v.
+We can let the government weigh in as an arbiter of truth, which seems anathema to our tradition, or we can revisit the logic in the stolen valor case, United States v.
 Alvarez.
 Some mix of these interventions are needed, but the exact recipe will be tricky.
 Sullivan may well be relevant, especially for limited-purpose public figures, but at most it’s seasoning for that recipe.

 This is why the journalistic irresponsibility point raised by Justice Gorsuch rings so hollow.
 Gorsuch blames disinformation on journalists who have little incentive, he claims, to actually do their jobs in light of the favorable Sullivan actual malice standard.
 But this ignores other actors who peddle disinformation entirely, ones who claim no mantle of journalism at all.
 Gorsuch realizes the business model for journalism—that is, the production of timely, truthful facts for the public’s benefit—is troubled.
 He then proposes a solution that would further imperil journalists who already struggle to afford libel insurance amidst a growing landscape of meritless litigation over unpleasant truths about the powerful.
 This does not serve truth and doesn’t even address most falsehood.